 Psychiatry Graduate Programs: Degree and Residency Information

 Most medical schools have similar coursework requirements in human anatomy, biochemistry, pathology and immunology during the first two years of study.
-The fourth year electives, which allow students to focus on psychiatry, are often additional 1-3 month clinical rotations similar to the clerkships, but focused on the specialty.
+The fourth year electives, which allow students to focus on psychiatry, are often 1-3 month clinical rotations focused on a specialty.
 Common psychiatry electives in an M.D. program include:

 - Infant, child and adolescent psychiatry

 Students who complete an M.D. program can go on to a 4-year residency in psychiatry.
 Doctors work at area hospitals and medical facilities and complete psychiatric care requirements, including training in psychotherapy and working with mentally ill patients in behavioral health centers.
 Doctors who complete their psychiatry residency are eligible to sit for the psychiatry certification examination, administered by the American Board of Psychiatry and Neurology, Inc., and resulting in state licensure as a board-certified psychiatrist.

 Salary and Employment Outlook